Microsoft reportedly storing vast Israeli surveillance data on Palestinians

 "a joint investigation by +972 Magazine, Local Call, and The Guardian found this week."

-Leverages the collective journalistic weight and investigative capacity of multiple established media outlets (+972 Magazine, Local Call, The Guardian) to lend credibility and authority to the claims made in the article.
+The article leverages the credibility and journalistic weight of established media organizations (+972 Magazine, Local Call, The Guardian) to lend authority to its findings, implying thoroughness and reliability in the investigation.

-"The Israel Defense Forces' elite cyber‑intelligence arm, Unit 8200, uses the platform...
-According to the report, Unit 8200, roughly equivalent to the National Security Agency in the U.S., uploaded millions of Palestinian phone call recordings to Azure..."
+"The Israel Defense Forces' elite cyber‑intelligence arm, Unit 8200, uses the platform to store intercepted communications, which would otherwise be too large for the IDF's server alone.
+According to the report, Unit 8200, roughly equivalent to the National Security Agency in the U.S., uploaded millions of Palestinian phone call recordings to Azure, leveraging Microsoft's massive storage capacity."

 "Three Israeli intelligence sources said the data has been used to plan strikes in Gaza and military operations in the West Bank."